chipsalliance/firrtl-spec/spec.md

 The following characters are allowed in identifiers: upper and lower case letters, digits, and `_`{.firrtl}.
 Identifiers cannot begin with a digit.

-An integer literal in FIRRTL begins with one of the following, where '\#' represents a digit between 0 and 9.

-- 'h' : For indicating a hexadecimal number, followed by an optional sign.
-The rest of the literal must consist of either digits or a letter between 'A' and 'F'.

-- 'o' : For indicating an octal number, followed by an optional sign.
-The rest of the literal must consist of digits between 0 and 7.

-- 'b' : For indicating a binary number, followed by an optional sign.
-The rest of the literal must consist of digits that are either 0 or 1.

-- '-\#' : For indicating a negative decimal number.
-The rest of the literal must consist of digits between 0 and 9.

-- '\#' : For indicating a positive decimal number.
-The rest of the literal must consist of digits between 0 and 9.

 Comments begin with a semicolon and extend until the end of the line.
 Commas are treated as whitespace, and may be used by the user for clarity if desired.